Todd Snider: Tribute recordings

-In addition to his own recordings, Snider has contributed covers to a number of tribute albums during his career beginning in 1996 when he teamed with Joe Ely on a cover of "Oh Boy" for the Buddy Holly tribute album, Not Fade Away (Remembering Buddy Holly).
+In addition to his own recordings, Snider contributed covers to a number of tribute albums during his career beginning in 1996 when he teamed with Joe Ely on a cover of "Oh Boy" for the Buddy Holly tribute album, Not Fade Away (Remembering Buddy Holly).

-On August 16, 2004, Snider appeared at a tribute concert at the Paramount Theater in Austin, Texas, to honor Billy Joe Shaver on his 65th birthday.
+On August 16, 2004, Snider appeared at a tribute concert at the Paramount Theater in Austin, Texas to honor Billy Joe Shaver on his 65th birthday.
 Snider's performance of Shaver's "Waco Moon" was included on A Tribute To Billy Joe Shaver - Live, an album documenting the concert which was released on May 17, 2005.
 In 2006, three tribute albums were released that included sides by Snider.
 He recorded "Maybe You Heard" for The Pilgrim: A Celebration of Kris Kristofferson released on June 27 of that year.
 He contributed "They Ain’t Making Jews Like Jesus Anymore" to Why the Hell Not: The Songs of Kinky Friedman released on September 26.
 And he covered "Traveling Light" for A Case for Case: A Tribute to the Songs of Peter Case released on October 2.

 Snider contributed a cover of "A Boy Named Sue" to the 2010 album, Twistable Turnable Man: A Musical Tribute to the Songs of Shel Silverstein.
 The record also included covers by Kris Kristofferson, John Prine, Bobby Bare, Lucinda Williams, Nanci Griffith, and Black Francis.
 In 2017, Snider covered "It Sure Was Better Back Then" for the tribute album An American Troubadour: The Songs of Steve Forbert which was released on October 6 of that year.

 Film, television and books

-In addition to the music videos and promotional videos he's appeared in for his own recordings, Snider has made numerous appearances on television and in films.
+In addition to the music videos and promotional videos he's appeared in for his own recordings, Snider made numerous appearances on television and in films.

 Television

-Over the years, Snider has appeared a number of times on the late night network talk shows.
+Over the years, Snider appeared a number of times on the late night network talk shows.
 On March 6, 1995, Snider performed "Alright Guy" with the Nervous Wrecks on Late Night with Conan O’Brien.
 On January 29, 1996, Snider and Joe Ely performed Buddy Holly's "Oh, Boy" on Late Show with David Letterman.
 He returned to O’Brien's show for a performance of "I Am Too" that aired on May 13, 1998.
-In 2006. he performed "Looking for a Job" on The Tonight Show With Jay Leno on August 9.
+In 2006 he performed "Looking for a Job" on The Tonight Show With Jay Leno on August 9.
 A few weeks later, he appeared on the Letterman show again, performing "Unbreakable" on September 1.